ironkayman/RebisTheory/rebis_theory.md

 <br/>

-> On-site Core research team, Haven Laboratory research team
+>> On-site Core research team, Haven Laboratory research team

-This document is meant to group elements of Spiral Knights' worldbuilding and lore into cohesive narratives within the context of singular timeline of the game while focusing on the main themes and motifs in attempt to achieve narratively satisfying closure for the presented story.
+This document is meant to group elements of Spiral Knights' worldbuilding and lore into cohesive narratives, while focusing on the design, themes, and motifs of each and every element of the game.
+Through this approach, an attempt is made to construct a narratively satisfying closure for the presented story.

 <p align="center">
   <img src="{thumbnail}" alt="thumbnail" style="width: 100%; display: block; margin: auto;"/>